fazilmuhammad20020719-ai/Fyd-academy/README.md

 # Fyd-academy
- repository for the Fyd Academy landing page, designed to showcase course curriculums and integrate seamlessly with Whop for student enrollment.
+ Repository for the Fyd Academy landing page, designed to showcase course curriculums and integrate seamlessly with Whop for student enrollment.